MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/powerbi.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 10/24/2018
+ms.date: 07/22/2019
 ---
 # Power BI and Kusto

-Power BI integration with Kusto allows one to use Power BI to query and visualize data stored by Kusto, as long as the user has access to that data.
+Power BI integration with Azure Data Explorer allows one to use Power BI to query and visualize data stored by Azure Data Explorer, as long as the user has access to that data.

 ## Create a Power BI Dashboard based on Kusto data